 Below is an overview of the responsibilities performed by Counting Center employees.
 Any additional knowledge, skills, and abilities may be applicable for individual positions.

-Canvassing of Mail Ballots - Working under the direction of the County Canvassing Board, the canvassing function includes separating mail/absentee ballots from their certificate envelopes, canvassing the ballots to ensure they are not damaged or otherwise unreadable in the AccuVote Optical Scan Unit (OSU), and - in limited numbers - assisting with operation of the OSU operation.
+Canvassing of Mail Ballots - Working under the direction of the County Canvassing Board, the canvassing function includes separating mail/absentee ballots from their certificate envelopes, and canvassing the ballots to ensure they are not damaged or otherwise unreadable.
 Pay varies from $10-$15, depending on the position assigned.

-Receiving Center - The Election Material Receiving Board operates on the Tuesday evening of an election to receive and account for the AccuVote Precinct Optical Scan Unit, Ballots, and Precinct Registers.
+Receiving Center - The Election Material Receiving Board operates on the Tuesday evening of an election to receive and account for election-related materials as they are returned from the polling places.
 Duties for this position normally begin at 6:30 p.m.
 In the General Election, work may extend past 10:30 p.m. because of the volume of material that must be processed.
 Receiving Board functions include receiving the materials from Precinct Clerks and Election Support personnel.
 Those performing duties as runners may be required to handle relatively heavy bags in transferring and storing equipment and materials.
 Pay varies from $10-$15, depending on the position assigned.

 Requirements for Counting Center Workers